-The second advantage is actually even more significant, but it is also a bit more complicated and is only for Swiss investors.
+The second advantage is even more significant, but it is also a bit more complicated and is only for Swiss investors.
 Indeed, U.S. ETFs are more tax-efficient for Swiss investors.

-This tax-efficiency is based on the way dividends are taxed.
+This tax efficiency is based on the way dividends are taxed.
 Especially how the U.S. taxes dividends of U.S. companies.

 By default, the U.S. government will tax 30% of the dividends emitted by U.S. companies to foreign investors.
 Now, Switzerland has a tax treaty that reduces this withholding to 15% for Swiss investors, the same amount withheld for U.S. investors.
 And on top of that, we can reclaim the 15% left on our tax declaration.

 But when we use a fund in Europe, the dividends will be withheld before reaching the fund.
-For instance, if you invest in an ETF from Ireland that has Coca-Cola shares, you will lose 15% of these dividends directly.
+For instance, if you invest in an ETF from Ireland with Coca-Cola shares, you will lose 15% of these dividends directly.
 But if these dividends are paid to a U.S. fund, there is no loss!

 This advantage is essential since U.S. stocks make up 50% percent of the entire world stock market.
 So, saving on the dividends of these stocks is very important.